 The AIDA sales funnel model

-The process of converting shoppers into paying customers is defined by the acronym AIDA, which stands for the four stages of consumer behavior:
+The process of converting shoppers into paying customers is defined by the acronym AIDA, which stands for the four stages of consumer behaviour:

 - Awareness: Your marketing strategies and brand awareness campaigns attract the attention of potential buyers.